-A recent survey highlights the pervasive application of randomness in machine learning as a trade-off for hardware efficiency and computational performance [21].
-The usage of PRNGs in machine learning is wildly spread.
-Examples include Bayesian neural networks [22], Variational autoencoders presented in Wei and Mahmood[23] and Reinforcement Learning [24].
+A recent survey highlights the pervasive application of randomness in ML as a trade-off for hardware efficiency and computational performance [21].
+The usage of PRNGs in ML is wildly spread.
+Examples include Bayesian neural networks [22], Variational autoencoders presented in Wei and Mahmood [23], and Reinforcement Learning [24].
 Additionally, some methods propose the injection of gradient noise as a strategy to enhance deep neural network training [25].

-Some recent works are more focused on the use of pseudo random generation and the power consumption of neural networks.
-In Kim et al. [26], they used stochastic computing on deep neural networks and obtained better results for latency and power consumption.
-In this case, the old stochastic computing (SC) approach, originally introduced by John Von Neumann in the beginning of the sixties, where information is represented and processed using random bit streams, serve for complex computations operated with bit-wise operations.
-In Liu et al. [27], authors point out that SC can be costly in term of energy efficiency when used in deep neural networks.
+Some recent works are more focused on the use of pseudorandom generation and the power consumption of neural networks.
+Kim et al. [26] used stochastic computing (SC) on deep neural networks and obtained better results for latency and power consumption.
+In this case, the old SC approach, originally introduced by John Von Neumann at the beginning of the sixties, where information is represented and processed using random bit streams, serves for complex computations operated with bitwise operations.
+In Liu et al. [27], authors point out that SC can be costly in terms of energy efficiency when used in deep neural networks.

-Furthermore, the evolving landscape of machine learning has seen the rise of Transformer architectures used in many domains.
-For instance, Generative Adversarial Networks (GANs), are interestingly successful for synthesizing the images [28], but the most famous usage is for large language models.
+Furthermore, the evolving landscape of ML has seen the rise of Transformer architectures used in many domains.
+For instance, generative adversarial networks are interestingly successful for synthesizing the images [28], but the most famous usage is for large language models (LLMs).
 These architectures, exemplified by models like GPT (Generative Pre-trained Transformer), still rely on randomness in their training phase.
-This randomness manifests in the form of stochastic gradient descent and dropout techniques, essential for preventing overfitting and promoting model generalization.
-The strength of the generator used is also important for any Machine Learning system, in Pranav et al. [29], Pranav et al consider how attackers can compromise a machine learning system using only the randomness on which they commonly rely.
-A last reference in computational learning theory also used pseudorandom generators as a criterion for PAC (Probably Approximately Correct) learning [30].
+This randomness manifests in the form of SGD and dropout techniques, essential for preventing overfitting and promoting model generalization.
+The strength of the generator used is also important for any ML system, in Pranav et al. [29].
+Pranav et al consider how attackers can compromise a ML system using only the randomness on which they commonly rely.
+A last reference in computational learning theory also used pseudorandom generators as a criterion for Probably Approximately Correct learning [30].

-We can cite some usage of machine learning in real life applications, such as analyzing drop coalescence in microfluidic devices [31, 32], where they are using random forest, a widely used machine learning method.
-As the name suggests, this algorithm relies on randomness introduced by pseudo-random number generators.
+We can cite some usage of ML in real-life applications, such as analyzing drop coalescence in microfluidic devices [31, 32], where they are using random forest, a widely used ML method.
+As the name suggests, this algorithm relies on randomness introduced by PRNGs.
 While these complexities may be abstracted away by high-level frameworks, they play a crucial role in the behavior and outcome of the algorithm.
-In Gundersen et al. [33] list the sources of , irreproducibility in machine learning including the lack of mastery of pseudo-random number generators.
+Gundersen et al. [33] list the sources of irreproducibility in ML including the lack of mastery of PRNGs.

-With this short literature review, we can confirm that randomness, along with PRNGs, are prominent artificial intelligence technologies that will become ubiquitous in our lives.
-Since the quality of pseudo-random numbers in machine learning frameworks remains under-explored, as our literature search yielded no relevant studies, we want to bridge this knowledge gap.
+With this short literature review, we can confirm that randomness, along with PRNGs, is prominent artificial intelligence technologies that will become ubiquitous in our lives.
+Since the quality of pseudorandom numbers in ML frameworks remains under-explored, as our literature search yielded no relevant studies, we want to bridge this knowledge gap.